khalidrahmani/jaderp/doc/client_action.rst

 Client actions
 ==============

-Client actions are the client-side version of OpenERP's "Server Actions": instead of allowing for semi-arbitrary code to be executed in the server, they allow for execution of client-customized code.
+Client actions are the client-side version of Jad's "Server Actions": instead of allowing for semi-arbitrary code to be executed in the server, they allow for execution of client-customized code.